TownOfBrookline/department_budgets/information_technology.md

 #### Help Desk
 1. Continued to introduce and support users to the Town/School consolidated Help Desk.
 1. Enhanced self-service trouble ticket capability to all school users.
-1. Upgraded Apple servers to the latest version.
+1. Upgraded apple servers to the latest version.
 1. Responded to over 2,100 help tickets across the enterprise.
 1. Project managed, deployed and relocated over 700 desktop computers across the Town and School departments.